aspose-gis/Aspose.GIS-Products/gis/net/conversion/gpx-to-kml/_index.md

         {{< blocks/products/pf/agp/about-file-text fileFormat="GPX" readMoreLink="https://docs.fileformat.com/gis/gpx/" >}}

-Files with GPX extension represent GPS Exchange format for interchange of GPS data between applications and web services on the internet.
-It is a light-weight XML file format that contains GPS data i.e. waypoints, routes and tracks to be imported and red by multiple programs.
-GPX file format is open and is supported by variety of applications and GPS devices.
-GPS data from such files can be loaded for display on mapping applications for geo-spatial purposes.
+GPX extension represents GPS Exchange format for interchange of GPS data between applications and web services on the internet.
+It is a light-weight XML format that contains GPS data i.e. waypoints, routes and tracks to be imported and red by multiple programs.
+GPX is open and is supported by variety of applications and GPS devices.
-Read More

         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="KML" readMoreLink="https://docs.fileformat.com/gis/kml/" >}}

-KML, (Keyhole Markup Language contains) geospatial information in XML notation.
-Files saved as KML can be opened in Geographic Information System (GIS) applications provided they support it.
-Many applications have started providing support for KML file format after it has been adopted as international standard.
-KML uses a tag-based structure with nested elements and attributes.
-All the tags are case-sensitive and the order of these tags, as per KML Reference, is important to follow.
+KML (Keyhole Markup Language) contains geospatial information in XML notation.
+KML can be opened in Geographic Information System (GIS) applications provided they support it.
+Many applications have started providing support for KML format after it has been adopted as international standard.
-Read More

         {{< /blocks/products/pf/agp/about-file-text >}}